odilia-app/odilia/README.md

 ## Prerequisites

+The MSRV for Odilia is `1.65`.

-Perhaps unnecessarily, but you will need to have `speech-dispatcher` installed and running before you can start Odilia.
+You will need to have `speech-dispatcher` installed and running before you can start Odilia.

-to test that speech dispatcher is indeed working properly, try running this command:
+To test that speech dispatcher is indeed working properly, try running this command:

 ```shell
 spd-say "hello, world!"
 ```

 if you heard a voice saying "hello, world!", you can proceed to installing.
-Otherwise, check if sound  is working on the computer in general, try looking for error outputs especially in the logs, then consult your distro packagers and ask them about how it's supposed to be set up and what could be wrong, perhaps you have to do something else before it's fully workingh, for example adding yourself to a speech group or other distro specific mechanisms
+Otherwise, check if sound is working on the computer in general.

 ## build and install